 When you’re partly at fault

-• Liability is rarely 100% one-sided: courts ask did the gym ignore maintenance logs?
-Did you miss a clear safety sign?
+- Liability is rarely 100% one-sided: courts ask did the gym ignore maintenance logs?
+Did you overlook a visible warning or safety notice?

 Gym accidents involving shared responsibility

-• Dropped free weights due to a worn-out grip plus poor spotting.
+- Dropped free weights because of a worn-out grip and inadequate spotting.

-• Slips in the changing room: unmarked wet floor and your inappropriate footwear.
+- Slips in the changing room: unmarked wet floor and your unsuitable footwear.

 The gym’s duties under UK law